reiinakano/reiinakano.github.io/_posts/2019-01-24-world-painters.md

 Although the RNN learned quickly that the first action never generates a stroke, the rest of the predictions are much noisier than the target images.
 The approach shows promise, as the predicted images do vaguely resemble the targets, but a better method is clearly needed.

-# Predicting individual brush strokes
+# A better method: predicting individual brush strokes

 The solution was simple.
 Instead of predicting canvases with a combination of multiple strokes, we have the world model learn only the single brush stroke produced by a particular action.
 This is a much smaller task for the VAE and RNN to learn.